 Notes

-- Gluten-free - Substitute the all-purpose flour with 1⅓ cups (197g) of gluten-free measure for measure flour.
+- Gluten-Free: Substitute the all-purpose flour with 1⅓ cups (197g) of gluten-free measure for measure flour.
 (Make sure to use one that has xanthan gum!)
-Mix the batter for an extra minute or two after it comes together to add more structure.
 Be sure to let the cake batter rest for 30 minutes before pouring it into the cake pans and baking them, to avoid a gritty texture.

-- Different pan sizes - While I designed this recipe for a 3-layer 6-inch round celebration cake, you can easily make it work for different cake sizes using a little math.
+- Different pan sizes: While I designed this recipe for a three-layer 6-inch round cake, you can also bake this as a two-layer 8-inch round cake.

-- Chill the cake entirely before even attempting to frost it.
-Better yet, give it a few hours (wrapped in plastic wrap) in the fridge or freezer — the cold will help to firm up the layers, making it much easier to do a pro-looking frosting job.
+- Chill the cake entirely.
+Let the cake layers cool completely, or give it a couple of hours (wrapped in plastic wrap) in the fridge or freezer.
+Chilling will help to firm up the layers, making it much easier to achieve a cleaner look when frosting it.

 - Invest in the right tools.
-A kitchen scale, piping bag, decorative tips, offset spatula, and cake turntable are all invaluable when making bakery-style cakes at home!
+A kitchen scale, piping bag with piping tips, offset spatula, and cake turntable are all invaluable when making bakery-style cakes at home!